rapidsai/gha-tools/README.md

 # gha-tools

-CI/CD tools and scripts for use in GitHub Actions workflows for the RAPIDS organization.
+User tools for use in RAPIDS GitHub Actions workflows.

-This repo builds from, and intends to replace, the existing [rapidsai/gpuci-tools](https://github.com/rapidsai/gpuci-tools) repo, with some changes to reflect new GitHub Actions CI directions for RAPIDS projects.

 ### Install gha-tools